garrettwx/Multimat/README.md

 A python code to perform pre-and-post treatment of computational data from ab-initio simulation packages.

+To prevent the bad boys, please send the email to the developer for the use of code, see the developers' list

 ## Brief introduction
 This code is purely written in python, with assistances of the following packages: